davidklaing/davidklaing.github.io/pages/books.md

 backlinks: '<ul><li><a id="home" class="internal-link" href="/">Home</a></li></ul>'
 ---

-In the pages below, you can browse all the books I’ve read enough of to have formed an opinion on.
-If you have recommendations, please send them my way!
+In the pages below, you can browse all the books I’ve read.
+They are organized in three ways: by when I read them, by when they were published, and by tag.
+If you have a recommendation based on what you see here, please send it my way!

-## When I read it
+## By when I read them

 * <a id="books-read-in-2021" class="internal-link" href="/books-read-in-2021/">Read in 2021</a> (23)
 * <a id="books-read-in-2020" class="internal-link" href="/books-read-in-2020/">Read in 2020</a> (26)